 1. Define Your Objectives

-It is critical that you start by identifying and defining your goals when you first get started with digital marketing, as you will craft your strategy differently depending on those goals.
+You must start by identifying and defining your goals when you first get started with digital marketing, as you will craft your strategy differently depending on those goals.
 For example, you might want to pay more attention to reaching new audiences via social media if your goal is to increase brand awareness.

-Alternatively, if that’s the case, it’s more important to focus on SEO and optimize content to get potential buyers on your website in the first place, you may want to increase sales on a particular product.
+Alternatively, if that’s the case, it’s more important to focus on SEO and optimize content to get potential buyers on your website in the first place; you may want to increase sales on a particular product.

 2. Identify Your Target Audience